oguzalb/orum/README.md

 This is a pet project to understand how graph database stuff works

-Doesn't have a parser, has a dsl instead
+Doesn't have a parser, you will need to translate your query into Python objects and run them

 This is how queries should be run (You can see the examples in tests also)